camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## Resolve general Zeebe connection issue

-> I'm trying to connect to Zeebe from both Desktop modeler _and_ [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/) to a running Zeebe cluster and non of them works.
+> I'm trying to connect to Zeebe from both Desktop Modeler _and_ [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/) to a running Zeebe cluster and none of them works.

 This can have multiple reasons: